arif-makhdzir/SelfDrivingCarND-P4-AdvancedLanesFinding/README.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `warp_image()`, which appears in the 5th cell (as function) and the 8th cell as caller.
 The `warp_image()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
-I choose the source and destination points by finding for points of the lanes in straight line image and then warp it into a square destination.
+I choose the source and destination points by finding four points of the lanes in straight line image and then warp it into a square destination.
 I chose the hardcode the source and destination points in the following manner:

 <img src="output_images/testimage_warped_straight.png">